-Asymptomatic bacteriuria (ASB) is defined by isolation of a specific quantity of bacteria in an appropriately collected urine specimen ( $\geq 10^5$ cfu/mL) from an individual WITHOUT signs or symptoms of infection irrespective of the presence of pyuria.
+Isolation of a specific quantity of bacteria in an appropriately collected urine specimen (≥105 cfu/mL from an individual WITHOUT signs or symptoms of infection.

 Routine C&S is NOT indicated in asymptomatic patients unless screening in pregnancy or prior to urologic procedure with compromise of the urothelial mucosa.